BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 ## BURNING OF THE WESTFOLD

+**PARTICIPANTS**

+**Good:** 2 Captains of Rohan with shield; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear & shield, 8 with bow.

+**Evil:** Gorûlf Ironskin; Frida Tallspear; The Wild Man Oathmaker; 12 Wild Men of Dunland; 6 Dunlending Warriors with shield; 6 Dunlending Warriors with bow; 6 Dunlending Huscarls.

 **LAYOUT**

 The board represents one of the many villages that make up the Westfold of Rohan and, as such, should have a selection of houses, fences, and hedges dotted around the board.
 There should be a total of seven Rohan houses on the board, one in the center and three in each of the eastern and western board halves.